Running Payroll in Georgia: A Step By Step Guide

 For hourly and salary non-exempt employees, businesses must collect, review, and approve all timesheets within the appropriate time frame.
 Timesheets can be digital or paper.

-To manage timesheets with ease, businesses can utilize time and attendance solutions such as CAVU HCM.
+To manage timesheets with ease, businesses can utilize time and attendance solutions such as IRIS HCM.

-Combining software and concierge services, CAVU improves the employee experience and eliminates errors without adding extra stress to your operation.
-Led by experts on all local, state, and federal policies and regulations, CAVU helps manage every part of your payroll process, including yearly filings, time and attendance, tax credit applications, and more.
+Combining software and concierge services, IRIS improves the employee experience and eliminates errors without adding extra stress to your operation.
+Led by experts on all local, state, and federal policies and regulations, IRIS helps manage every part of your payroll process, including yearly filings, time and attendance, tax credit applications, and more.

 To review pay period guidelines for Georgia payroll, click here.